-Andy Coates is a registered professional woodturner (RPT) with the Worshipful Company of Turners of London and former Chairman of the Association of Woodturners of Great Britain.
+Andy Coates is a professional woodturner and former Chairman of the Association of Woodturners of Great Britain.

 Andy works mainly in locally sourced native hardwoods, reclaimed wood, and mixed media to create a range of contemporary objects to enhance the home environment.
 Andy also produces many more traditional items, such as bowls, platters, boxes, clocks, and vases Etc., and usually has a wide range of objects on offer in the gallery.